-After you open the bottle of olive oil, you should spend the oil in 30 to 60 days.
+After you open the bottle of olive oil, you should use the oil for 30 to 60 days.
 That’s the range where the oil will be as fresh as possible.

 However, olive oils in larger containers/bottles are usually more affordable options, and that’s why most people buy them.
 If you do the same, you should then buy the olive oil in the bag-in-box option.

-The bag-in-box keeps the oil fresh for a long time because no oxygen or fresh air can get into it, and also it’s protected from the sunlight and other external environments.
+The bag-in-box keeps the oil fresh for a long time because no oxygen or fresh air can get into it, and it’s also protected from sunlight and other external environments.
 Just make sure to keep it in a proper temperature range.

-Store It in Dark Glass or Inox Bottles
+Store The Oil in Dark Glass or Inox Bottles

 Most olive oils are sold in dark green glass bottles, and that’s probably the easiest way to store olive oil.
 Dark green bottles don’t let sunlight inside, which is essential if you want to keep the olive oil fresh for a long time.

-Another great thing for storing olive oil are ceramic bottles.
-They’re completely natural, and they’ll keep the olive oil as fresh as possible, for a long period of time.
+Another great thing for storing olive oil is ceramic bottles.
+They’re completely natural, and they’ll keep the olive oil as fresh as possible for a long period of time.

 So, to conclude, you should store olive oil in these: